Skip to main content

 CORS

-If your browser client makes a request to a different host or port, the browser will send a preflight request first, and will let the server decide whether the actual request should be allowed, and which response headers should be visible to the browser client.
-This mechanism is called CORS, short for Cross-Origin Resource Sharing.
+If your browser client makes a request to a different host or port, the browser will send a preflight request first, and will let the server decide whether the actual request should be allowed.
+This mechanism is called Cross-Origin Resource Sharing, or CORS.

-If your server does not handle CORS preflight requests properly, you will see an error like Failed to fetch in the browser, and response headers sent by your server will be invisible to your client.
+If your server is not set up to handle CORS preflight requests, you will see an error like Failed to fetch in the browser, or response headers sent by your server will be invisible to your client.

 import fastifyCors from "@fastify/cors";